-The iDoc project takes methodological cues from the Fogo Method, an approach first developed by the National Film Board of Canada in 1967 (Wiesner, 2010) and subsequently used around the world.
-The Fogo Method reciprocally shares recorded discussions among relevant community members, policy-makers, and researchers in order to move towards resolutions of seemingly intractable problems.
+The iDoc project takes methodological cues from the Fogo Process, an approach first developed by the National Film Board of Canada in 1967 (Wiesner, 2010) and subsequently used around the world.
+The Fogo Process reciprocally shares recorded discussions among relevant community members, policy-makers, and researchers in order to move towards resolutions of seemingly intractable problems.

 Through such discussions, the iDoc project will showcase the knowledge and stories of scientists, activists, artists, policy makers, and citizens, in order to document and archive current discussions of energy transition.

 iDoc Video Archive